 When comparing coverage and pricing for the cheapest used car insurance rates, we found GEICO and USAA have the best insurance prices.

-Drivers can save on car insurance for used cars by shopping around, considering coverage choices, asking about discounts and bundling home and auto insurance.
+Drivers can save on car insurance for used cars by bundling home and auto insurance, maximizing discounts, and shopping around.

 Comparing the Cost of Used Car Insurance

-Some of the top-selling used cars are significantly cheaper to insure than the average vehicle, while others are only slightly less expensive.
+Some of the top-selling used cars are significantly cheaper to insure than a brand new vehicle, while others are only slightly less expensive.

-Car Insurance Costs By Age for the 10 Best Selling Used Cars in 2020
+Car Insurance Costs By Age For Best Selling Used Cars

 Used Vehicle Type